Munich massacre: Effect on the Games

 On 6 September, after the memorial service, the remaining members of the Israeli team withdrew from the Games and left Munich.
 All Jewish sportsmen were placed under guard.
-Mark Spitz, the American swimming star who had already completed his competitions, left Munich during the hostage crisis (it was feared that as a prominent Jew, Spitz might be a kidnapping target).
+Mark Spitz, the American swimming star who had already completed his competitions, left Munich during the hostage crisis (it was feared that as a prominent Jew, he might be a kidnapping target).
 The Egyptian team left the Games on 7 September, stating they feared reprisals.
 The Philippine and Algerian teams also left the Games, as did some members of the Dutch and Norwegian teams.
 American marathon runner Kenny Moore, who wrote about the incident for Sports Illustrated, quoted Dutch distance runner Jos Hermens as saying "It's quite simple.
 We were invited to a party, and if someone comes to the party and shoots people, how can you stay?"
-Dutch sprinter Wilma van Gool had qualified for the semifinals in the 200 m sprint; the time that she ran in the quarterfinals was faster than quarterfinals time of the eventual gold medal winner, Renate Stecher of East Germany.
-However, she withdrew from the competition in sympathy with the Israeli victims.
+Dutch sprinter Wilma van Gool had qualified for the semi-finals in the 200 m sprint; the time that she ran in the quarterfinals was faster than the time of the eventual gold medal winner, Renate Stecher of East Germany.
+She withdrew from the competition in sympathy with the Israeli victims.
 She said that she was leaving in protest of the "obscene" decision to continue with the Olympic Games.
-Many athletes, dazed by the tragedy, similarly felt that their desire to compete had been destroyed, although they stayed at the Games.

 Four years later at the 1976 Summer Olympics in Montreal, the Israeli team commemorated the massacre: when they entered the stadium at the Opening Ceremony, their national flag was adorned with a black ribbon.

 The families of some victims have asked the IOC to establish a permanent memorial to the athletes.
-The IOC has declined, saying that to introduce a specific reference to the victims could "alienate other members of the Olympic community," according to the BBC.
+The IOC has declined, saying that introducing a specific reference to the victims could "alienate other members of the Olympic community," according to the BBC.
 Alex Gilady, an Israeli IOC official, told the BBC: "We must consider what this could do to other members of the delegations that are hostile to Israel."

 The IOC rejected an international campaign in support of a minute of silence at the Opening Ceremony of the 2012 London Olympics in honour of the Israeli victims on the 40th anniversary of the massacre.
-Jacques Rogge, the IOC President, said it would be "inappropriate," although the opening ceremony included a memorium for the victims of the 7 July 2005 London bombings.
+Jacques Rogge, the IOC President, said it would be "inappropriate," although the opening ceremony included a memorial for the victims of the 7 July 2005 London bombings.
 Speaking of the decision, Olympian Shaul Ladany, who survived the attack, commented: "I do not understand.
 I do not understand, and I do not accept it."

-In 2014 the International Olympic Committee agreed to contribute $250,000 towards a memorial to the murdered Israeli athletes.
+In 2014 the IOC agreed to contribute $250,000 towards a memorial to the murdered Israeli athletes.
 After 44 years, the IOC commemorated the victims of the Munich massacre for the first time in the Rio 2016 Olympic Village on 4 August 2016.